 - Pork chops.
 I used bone-in chops.
 I prefer to use a thick pork chop when cooking pork on the grill.

 - Pork rub.
-My homemade pork rub for smoker contains brown sugar, paprika, garlic powder, onion powder, chili powder, dry mustard powder, kosher salt, and black pepper.
+I used my homemade Smoked Pork Rub Recipe contains brown sugar, paprika, garlic powder, onion powder, chili powder, dry mustard powder, kosher salt, and black pepper.
 Feel free to use your favorite rub.

 - Apple glaze.
-This glaze is made with fresh apples, apple juice, apple cider vinegar, brown sugar, and cinnamon and thickened with cornstarch.
+This glaze is made with fresh apples, apple juice, apple cider vinegar, brown sugar, and cinnamon, thickened with cornstarch.

 See the printable recipe card for exact measurements and a complete list of ingredients.